What is a modern pentathlon?

 The modern pentathlon is an Olympic sport which consists of five disciplines in one day.

-Competitors earn points for their performances in each of the five events of shooting, fencing, swimming, riding and cross-country running, much as athletes do in a decathlon or heptathlon competition.
+Competitors earn points for their performances in each of the five events of shooting, fencing, swimming, riding and cross-country running, much as athletes do in a decathlon and heptathlon competition.

 The total points scored in the first four events determine the starting order for the final event, the cross-country running, so that the order the competitors finish the race determines the actual finishing positions overall.